any-docs/css/content/reference/at-rules/@counter-style/fallback/index.md

 The descriptor takes a single `<counter-style-name>` as its value:

 - [`<counter-style-name>`](/en-US/docs/Web/CSS/Reference/At-rules/@counter-style#counter-style-name)
-  - Provides the name of the counter style to be used as the fallback, which is either the case-sensitive `<custom-ident>` of a custom CSS counter style (without quotes) or a case-insensitive {{cssxref("list-style-type")}} property value such as `decimal`, `disc`, and so on.
+  - Provides the name of the counter style to be used as the fallback, which is either the case-sensitive `<custom-ident>` of a custom CSS counter style (without quotes) or a case-insensitive `list-style-type` property value such as `decimal`, `disc`, and so on.

 If omitted, the counter fallback defaults to `decimal`.